-Infectious diseases are among the leading causes of morbidity and mortality in the developed and developing world.
-Bacterial pathogens are highly adaptable and horizontal transfer of DNA between isolates allows rapid acquisition of new traits, particularly those under acute selective pressure like antibiotic resistance and pathogenesis in new hosts (i.e.: zoonoses).
+Infectious diseases are among the leading causes of morbidity and mortality worldwide.
+Bacterial pathogens are highly adaptable and transfer of DNA between bacteria allows rapid acquisition of new traits/genes, particularly those under acute selective pressure like antibiotic resistance and pathogenesis in new hosts (i.e.: zoonoses).
 We are interested in how bacterial pathogens adapt with a focus on the mechanisms that pathogens use to control gene expression.

-A major focus in the lab is enterohaemorhaggic E. coli (EHEC), a pathogenic cousin of the harmless, commensal E. coli species in our normal floral.
+Enterohaemorhaggic E. coli (EHEC) is a pathogenic cousin of the harmless commensal E. coli that live in a healthy gastrointestinal tract.
 EHEC causes sporadic outbreaks of disease when it enters the food chain, often through contaminated meat or vegetables.
-Infection is associated with diarrhea disease, but can progress to potential fatal haemolytic uremic syndrome (kidney damage from Shiga toxins).
-Genome sequencing has demonstrated that EHEC has horizontally acquired an extra ~1.5Mb of DNA when compared with its commensal E. coli cousin.
-This extra DNA includes about 24 cryptic and active prophage elements (bacterial viruses integrated into the genome), that carry the lion’s share of virulence genes.
+Infection is associated with diarrheal disease, but can progress to potential fatal haemolytic uremic syndrome (kidney damage caused by Shiga toxins).
+Genome sequencing has demonstrated that the EHEC genome is 1.5 million base pairs larger than commensal E. coli and this extra DNA carries the genes that allow it to cause severe disease.
+We have identified 55 new regulatory non-coding RNAs in this 1.5Mb of pathogen-specific DNA.